 The preliminary rounds of the Dunedin Concerto Competition 2023 will take place at Marama Hall on the University of Otago campus, courtesy to the School of Performing Arts from Thursday 2 March to Sunday 5 March.

 The Dunedin Concerto Competition, in partnership with the Dunedin Symphony Orchestra (DSO) and the Dunedin Youth Orchestra (DYO), presents the Final Concert of the 2023 Competition

-The final round of the Dunedin Concerto competition takes place in a public concert on Friday May 7th at 7.30pm in the Dunedin Town Hall.
-The Dunedin Youth Orchestra performs an exciting first-half programme, and then after the interval, the three finalists perform their chosen works accompanied by the Dunedin Symphony Orchestra (DSO) and members of the Dunedin Youth Orchestra (DYO) conducted by Professor Anthony Ritchie.
+The finalist concert of the Dunedin Concerto competition takes place in a public concert on Saturday 27 May 2023 at the Dunedin Town Hall.
+The Dunedin Youth Orchestra performs an exciting first-half programme, and then after the interval, the three finalists perform their chosen works accompanied by the Dunedin Symphony Orchestra (DSO) and members of the Dunedin Youth Orchestra (DYO).
 At the conclusion of the performances, the adjudicators will give their comments and the prize-winners will be announced.